hm-lang/core/proposals/intro.md

 # declaring, defining, and using a function

 Functions are named using `lowerCamelCase` identifiers.
+All functions must return something, and `null` is a valid return type.
+(There is no "void" type.)

 ```
 # declaring a function with no arguments that returns a big integer